 However, Indian takeaways, like any other, can be loaded with deep-fried foods (yep, that onion bhaji, samosa, and pappadam), and oil-laden dishes (anyone say lamb rogan josh?).
 And without a doubt, the excessively creamy sauces (yep, those UK favorites – korma and tikka masala).
 So, fakeaways can be a healthier option because you can control the ingredients and cooking methods.
 For instance, you can use lean proteins, add plenty of vegetables, and cook with healthy fats like olive oil.

 Additionally, making your own curry at home can help you reduce the amount of sodium and other additives commonly found in restaurant dishes.
 Also, cooking at home allows you to adjust the spice level and flavors to your liking.
 Overall, fakeaways can be a great way to enjoy your favorite takeout dishes while still prioritizing your health and wellness – and this recipe for chicken and spinach curry is here to help you do just that!

-This Easy Chicken and Spinach Curry Recipe is…
+Why You’ll Love This Easy Chicken and Spinach Curry